dkwon17/che-operator/README.md

 $ olm/update-resources.sh
 ```

-Every changes will be included to the `deploy/olm-catalog` bundles and will override all previous changes.
+Every changes will be included to the `bundle` folder and will override all previous changes.
 OLM bundle changes should be committed to the pull request.

 To update a bundle without version incrementation and time update you can use env variables `NO_DATE_UPDATE` and `NO_INCREMENT`.
 For example, during development you need to update bundle a lot of times with changed che-operator deployment or role, rolebinding and etc, but you don't want to increment the bundle version and time creation, when all desired changes were completed: